sschneeberg/project-1-assessment/README.md

 Simply use the input box to set and increment of your choice and utilize the `add` and `subtract` buttons to do simple arthimatic on the accumulated total.

+If you enter a non number, an error will flash.

 ## To install:
 1. `fork` and `clone` this repository to your local machine
 2. Open files in your code editor of choice